pspitzer86/Wine-Quality-Prediction/README.md

     Gradient Boost Classifier
     XGB Classifier

-Our machine learning models were run with varying percentages of train and test data, ranging from a 75/25 split to 80/20.
-Our results ranged from 69% to 95%, the highest being from the Random Forest Regression, Random Forest, and XGBoost models.
+The machine learning models were run with varying percentages of train and test data, ranging from a 75/25 split to 80/20.
+The results ranged from 69% to 95%, the highest being from the Random Forest Regression, Random Forest, and XGBoost models.
 We were pretty happy with our 95% scores, which are pretty great if you ask us: that could make some pretty reliable wine-making!
 Once the model was established, we created several super-interesting graphs that you can find on the deployed app.

 # Deployment
 The app has been deployed here:  https://ucsd-winequality.herokuapp.com/.
 Check it out!
 Look at the awesome graphs that Tanlin and Rick produced.
 Play around with the beautiful gauge that Kate made!
 Have a taste ... dream about what's possible ...